SICKAG/sick_lidar_localization/README.md

 ## REST API services

 LiDAR-LOC can be configured using a JSON REST API.
-This API is available using ROS services (on ROS-1 and ROS-2) or commandline tool `gen_service_call` (on all target systems).
+This API is available using ROS services (on ROS 1 and ROS 2) or commandline tool `gen_service_call` (on all target systems).
 See [REST API services](doc/sick_localization_services.md) for details.

 ## <a name="cpp_api"></a> C++ API